Iam-DeepakVel/Twitter/README.md

 This application is live ✨ at https://dee-twitter.vercel.app/

-If you'd like to get in touch with me to discuss potential collaborations or projects, please feel free to visit my website at ✨ deepakwings.netlify.app.
+If you'd like to get in touch with me to discuss potential collaborations or projects, please feel free to visit my website at ✨ https://deepakwings.netlify.app.
 I'm always open to exploring new opportunities and ideas, and would be happy to hear from you.